Area Status: Open

 WHO CAN USE THE RIVER: The river has been designated for both motorized and non-motorized use.
 The motorized users must adhere to a 25 horsepower limit.

 FISHING: There are opportunities aplenty for small mouth bass and panfish.
+Special regulations apply.
+Go to www.mdc.mo.gov for more information.
 Trout fishing starts at the confluence of the Greer spring branch and the river.
 Greer is the world's 10th biggest spring and doubles the size of the river while turning it into a cold water fishery.
-This is the beginning of the blue ribbon trout section and it extends about 6 miles to Turner Mill spring.
-Flies and artificial lures only are allowed (soft plastic and baits are prohibited) and there is a limit of 1 fish at 18 inches.
+This is the beginning of the blue ribbon trout section which extends about 6 miles to Turner Mill spring.
+Flies and artificial lures only are allowed (soft plastic and baits are prohibited) and there is a limit of 1 fish at least 18 inches.
 There is a strong population in this section of river.

-For More Information on floating, camping and access point on the Eleven Point Scenic River Click here.
+For More Information on floating, camping and access points on the Eleven Point Scenic River Click here.

 At a Glance